The Smurflings: On The Smurfs animated cartoon

-The Hanna-Barbera animated adaptation of "The Smurflings" was split into two episodes as the fifth-season premiere, originally aired in September 1985.
+The Hanna-Barbera animated adaptation of "The Smurflings" was split into two episodes as the fifth-season premiere.
 The installments are called "The Smurflings" and "Sassette."

 In "The Smurflings," the adult Snappy disobeys Papa Smurf's order not to touch anything when he opens the door to the magical clock.
 While the clock's door is open, Nat's butterfly flies through, causing Nat to go after it; afterward, the clock goes haywire and begins to de-age Nat, and when Snappy and Slouchy go in to rescue their fellow Smurf they too are de-aged.
 Father Time himself is appealed to for help by Papa Smurf, but even he can't undo the damage.
-In addition, the three Smurfs seem to forget their lives as adult Smurfs.
+In addition, the three Smurfs seem to forget most of their lives as young adult Smurfs.

 In "Sassette," the newly created Sassette is at first mischievous until Papa Smurf can cast a spell on her to change her behavior to that of a tomboyish but otherwise normal female Smurfling.
 She runs away when Snappy Smurfling, upset over being punished by Papa, makes an insensitive remark insinuating that Papa didn't want Sassette created and that she was created using one of Gargamel's spells.
 Sassette goes to Gargamel's cottage where she believes she'll be appreciated, causing Gargamel (who cast an explosive spell on the clay used to create her) and Azrael to run in terror.
 Papa is able to break the spell in the end, and Sassette is accepted into the Smurf community.
 Unaware of what Papa had done, Gargamel is surprised and puzzled that Sassette didn't explode, and so goes to check on the clay he had enchanted, only to end up being literally blasted into the sky!
+After the explosion Gargamel and Azrael are blast to Gargamel mother’s house just in time for lunch much to their disgust and dismay.